kusumotoa/wiki-work/How-to-Contribute.md

 # SDWebImage Contributing Guide

-Hi!
-I'm really excited that you are interested in contributing to SDWebImage.
+It's really excited that you are interested in contributing to SDWebImage.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)